zinedburak/PropertyFinder-Project/ReadMe.md

 ### Service Layer

-This layer holds the core business logic of the application which consists of the discount logic.
+This layer holds the coreLayer business logic of the application which consists of the discount logic.

 ### Handler Layer